 When you upload vector data to your Mapbox account, our servers convert it to a vector tileset so it can be rendered quickly and efficiently in the Mapbox Studio style editor and with Mapbox GL JS.
 The tileset information page shows a bunch of useful information about the tileset that was created from your uploaded data.

-Zoom extent tells you the zoom levels at which tiles were generated for your uploaded data.
-Don’t worry too much about this number: as vector tiles are made up of vector data, they can be overzoomed and styled up to zoom level 22.
+- Zoom extent tells you the zoom levels at which tiles were generated for your uploaded data.
+Don’t worry too much about this number.
+Vector tiles are made up of vector data and can be overzoomed and styled up to zoom level 22.

 Create a new style